Healthdirect Free Australian health advice you can count on.

 Be physically active

-If you are generally fit and are reasonably mobile, aim for at least 30 minutes of moderate-intensity activity on most, preferably all, days of the week.
-Moderate-intensity physical activity is an activity that is energetic and raises your heart rate but doesn't make you too breathless, such as fast walking.
+If you are generally fit and are reasonably mobile, try to do least 30 minutes of moderate-intensity activity on most, preferably all, days of the week.
+Moderate-intensity physical activity is an activity that is energetic and raises your heart rate but doesn't make you too breathless.
+An example of this is fast walking.

 Once you are over 70, it is still better to do some physical activity than none at all.
-You can start exercising and gradually increase the amount you do and how often.
+You can start exercising and gradually increase:

 Choose strength, balance and flexibility exercises as well.
-These will help you to maintain stronger muscles, bones and reduce your risk of falls, which are all important as you get older.
+These will help you to maintain stronger muscles, bones and reduce your risk of falls.
+These are all important as you get older.

 Preventing health problems

 The following health problems may become more common as you get older, especially if you have other risk factors.
-However, there are also some things you can do if you are 70 or older to help prevent these conditions from developing:
+There are some things you can do in your 70s or older to help prevent these conditions from developing or worsening.:

 Cardiovascular disease

-You should have an assessment of CVD risk every 2 years unless your doctor already knows you are high risk.
-Your doctor may ask you questions and test your blood pressure and cholesterol as well as checking for other health conditions.
+You should have an assessment of CVD risk every 5 years unless your doctor already knows you are at risk.
+Your doctor may:

 You can help prevent CVD by following the healthy lifestyle recommendations above, as well as reducing high blood pressure and cholesterol.